matrix-construct/construct/README.md

 ##### libircd introduces userspace threading✝

-IRCd presents an interface introducing stackful coroutines, a.k.a. userspace context switching, or green threads.
+IRCd presents an interface introducing stackful coroutines, a.k.a. userspace context switching, a.k.a. green threads, a.k.a. fibers.
 The library avoids callbacks as the way to break up execution when waiting for events.
 Instead, we harken back to the simple old ways of synchronous programming where control flow and data are easy to follow.

 ✝ If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used.